 You met your date online.
 Fine.
 You liked them.
 Fine.
 You exchanged numbers.
 Fine.
 Now don’t start texting 10 times a day and don’t start tagging them to your every tweet.
 No you might not have anything witty to say to their Instagram post so don’t force yourself.

-If you want successful online dating tips from us then we would say show interest but stay away.
-Don’t be clingy.
+If you want successful online relationship advice from us then we would say show interest but stay away.
+You don’t want be a clingy girlfriend/ boyfriend.
 That really sucks.

 8. Don’t force yourself into online dating